MIRAH-Official/Empathetic-Chatbot-ASEM/README.md

 2. Adjust the `--topk` parameter from 7 to 6.

 These changes ensure compatibility with the DD dataset and optimize the code for its specific structure and requirements.

+## Important Note on Terminology

+Please be aware that within the codebase, the term "stance" is frequently used in variable names, comments, and documentation.
+Initially, the project was designed to analyze and categorize stances within textual data.
+However, as the project evolved, the focus shifted towards sentiment analysis.

+Despite this change in functionality, the original term "stance" was retained in various parts of the code to maintain consistency and avoid extensive refactoring.
+Therefore, when you encounter the term "stance" in variables, comments, or any part of the code, it should be understood as referring to "sentiment."

+## Demo
+Coming soon.

+## Contact Information
+* Omama Hamad: omama.hamad@qu.edu.qa